xian-hua/xian-hua.github.io/_pages/about.md

 Recent News
 ======
+■ Jul.
+2026: One journal paper has been accepted by **IEEE Transactions on Mobile Computing**

 ■ Apr.
 2026: One journal paper has been accepted by **IEEE Transactions on Communications**

 ■ Apr.
 2026: One conference paper has been accepted by **IEEE ICDCS**